Tips and tricks for facilitating ideation sessions in Lucidspark

 Establish and organize thoughts with tags

 As you get ideas down on sticky notes, certain groups and trends will likely emerge.
-Rather than trying to remember these groupings for later, go ahead and label sticky notes and other shapes with specific tags.
+Rather than trying to remember these groupings for later, you can easily tag sticky notes and other shapes to bring order to scattered ideas.

 tagging freehand